fivebinaries/cip-metadata-communication-example/README.md

 Done in 0.28s.
 ```

-We can also filter these messages based on the stake pool it as come from.
+We can also filter these messages based on the stake pool it has come from.

 ```